MadhuraBelsare1/card-developer/docs/release-notes/dispute/dispute-sandbox.md

 }
 ```

-### Retrieve caseItems details for dispute case by caseID and caseItemIDs
+### Retrieve caseItems details by caseID and caseItemIDs

  Returns dispute case Item details for a disputed transaction.